 How Much Does a Bar Manager Make a Year?

 We took the average bar manager salary from the five largest nationwide employment websites and averaged that for a truly representative number.
 The average bar manager salary in the U.S. is $45,383 per year.

-Given that number and that bar managers work an average of 60 hours per week, bar managers make an average of $14.55 an hour.
+Given that number combined with the fact that bar manager duties take an average of 60 hours per week, bar managers make an average of $14.55 an hour.

 Here’s the data we used:

 Typically, bar managers are salaried.
 They get paid a set amount per year and are not eligible for overtime.